Amit Shah tells security brass to bring back fugitives involved in terror, smuggling activities | Law-Order

 - India

-Union Home Minister Amit Shah on Friday directed the concerned authorities to undertake dedicated measures to bring back fugitives involved in terrorist and smuggling activities.
+Union Home Minister Amit Shah has directed the concerned authorities to undertake dedicated measures to bring back fugitives involved in terrorist and smuggling activities.

-Inaugurating a two-day National Security Strategies conference here, Shah also stressed on enhancing inter-agency coordination between Central and state law enforcement agencies, besides recalibrating the approach towards disrupting domestic nodes of the terror-criminal nexus, an official statement said.
+Inaugurating a two-day National Security Strategies conference here on Friday, Shah also stressed enhancing inter-agency coordination between central and state law enforcement agencies, besides recalibrating the approach towards disrupting domestic nodes of the terror-criminal nexus, an official statement said.

-Reviewing terror financing mechanisms, Shah directed the agencies to unearth terror modules by analysing inputs pertaining to financial irregularities.
+Reviewing terror financing mechanisms, Shah directed the agencies to unearth terror modules by analysing inputs about financial irregularities.

 The Ministry of Home Affairs has also been asked to ensure that only indigenous technology is used by the police.